ministryofjustice/feature-flags-with-pulumi/README.md

 ## Structure

 This repo defines the infrastructure for a fictional service, which consists only of buckets for simplicity.
-The repo uses a monolithic project named `infra`.
-The repo deploys resources against two stacks/environments: `dev` and `prod` (see [Organizing Projects and Stacks](https://www.pulumi.com/docs/guides/organizing-projects-stacks/) for more details).
+The repo uses a monolithic project named `infra`, but the concepts are compatible with micro-stacks (see [Organizing Projects and Stacks](https://www.pulumi.com/docs/guides/organizing-projects-stacks/) for more details).
+In fact, having micro-stacks makes it easier to manage multiple feature flags.

+The repo deploys resources against only two stacks/environments for simplicity: `dev` and `prod`.
+It is possible to use more stacks.

 The repo is split up into multiple directories.
 All directories refer to the same `infra` pulumi project and deploy to the same `dev` and `prod` stacks.
 The directories are supposed to show the state of the code after a feature branch has been merged to main.
 The prefix indicates the order of the stages.
 I could have changed the structure of the project as follows and saved each stage as a separate commit: